-To send flowers in memory of Beverly R. Scheulen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Beverly R. Scheulen, please visit our Heartfelt Sympathies Store.

 Bev was born April 4, 1932 in Clarinda, Iowa the daughter of Clyde L. and Daisy V. Bugbee Brewster.
 She was married on November 11, 1955 in Jefferson City, Mo. to James M. Scheulen who preceded her in death on April 30, 1976.